slackapi/slack-api-specs/README.md

 This repository contains API specifications of Slack platform features and APIs.

+## ⚠️ Not Accepting Contributions

+Because our specifications are _artifacts_ of an incredible machine, we cannot accept pull requests for this repo.
+Please file issues with suggestions or bugs with the spec itself.
+Feedback about the APIs or features the specs describe should be directed to Slack's [developer support team](mailto:feedback@slack.com).

+## Overview

 You'll find [OpenAPI specs](https://swagger.io/specification/) for the [Slack Web API](https://api.slack.com/web) and [AsyncAPI](https://www.asyncapi.com/v1/guide/) specs for the [Events API](https://api.slack.com/events-api).

 Read more about our open specification strategy in [this announcement](https://medium.com/slack-developer-blog/standard-practice-slack-web-openapi-spec-daaad18c7f8).